-Special Education - 0850
+Special Education 0850

 The graduate program option for the special education teacher is designed for the graduate student specializing in teaching students with mild/moderate disabilities in PreK-12th grade.
 This option leads to a Master of Education Degree.
-Special attention is given to the development, learning assessment, and collaboration in working wih students with mild/moderated disabilities.
+Special attention is given to the development, learning assessment, and collaboration in working with students with mild/moderated disabilities.
+This is an online program.

-Prerequisites or Co-requisites (If not completed at the undergraduate level)
+Prerequisites or Co-requisites (3 hours)

+(If not completed at the undergraduate level)

-EDUC 3463 Foundations of Reading OR
+EDUC 3463 Foundations of Reading

+OR

 EDUC 3483 Methods in Reading

+OR

 EDUC 3493 Diag and Remed of Reading

-EDUC 3503 Methods in Elem Math Primary OR

-EDUC 3513 Methods in Elementary Math- Intermediate
+OR

+EDUC 5233 Survey of Teaching Reading